 Do you know what the common signs and symptoms of poisoning are?
 This is an important part of poison prevention.
 If you notice that your pet is displaying any of the following signs or symptoms, call your veterinarian immediately!

-If you can’t get in contact with your veterinarian, call the ASPCA Animal Poison Control Center.
+If you can’t get in contact with your veterinarian, call the Animal Poisons Hotline 1300 TOX PET.

 It is important to be prepared in the event that any emergency arises with your pet, and that includes possible poisoning.
 Keep emergency resources on hand and have the number of your local veterinary emergency hospital in an accessible place, so that you can seek help immediately.